intelowlproject/IntelOwl/docs/source/Usage.md

 * MISPFIRST: scan an observable on the FIRST MISP instance
 * DNSDB: scan an observable against the Passive DNS Farsight Database
 * Shodan: scan an IP against Shodan IP API.
+* Hunter: Scans a domain name and returns set of data about the organisation, the email address found and additional information about the people owning those email addresses.

 ## Analyzers customization
 You can create new analyzers based on already existing modules by changing the configuration values (`analyzer_config.json`).